josepmc/protractor/README.md

 To better understand how Protractor works with the Selenium WebDriver and Selenium Server see the reference materials.

+This fork aims to add the following features to Protractor:

+- Native applications support
+- Multiple browser (concurrent) support.
+Start the test in one browser and end it in another.
+- Caching support (WIP)

 Getting Help
 ------------